Just how wealthy is Jeff Bezos? Turns out he’s so wealthy that it’s hard to apply any context… but we’ll try.

 This also has some serious implications when its logic is applied to the aforementioned landscaping business, wherein it becomes clear that capital cannot be generating the return, since the capital is measured by its rate of return, and that rate of return is dependent on the quantity of capital.
 There’s simply no way of quantifying the capital beyond the original £5,000 that was invested, so that investment cannot be shown to be “making money” in and of itself.
 In other words, the notional return is actually being justified by [cue horror music]: circular reasoning.

-This leads us to the only other logical conclusion – that the value of the original £5,000 capital investment, was worth just that, £5,000… meaning that someone, either the customers, or the workers, or more likely both, are being ripped off in order to fabricate returns for the investor.
+This leads us to the only other logical conclusion – that the value of the original £5,000 capital investment, was worth just that, £5,000… meaning that someone is somehow being ripped off in order to fabricate returns for the investor.

 Here’s a nice easy to grasp summary of the capital debates (scroll down past the links at the top).